 In the last decades of the 20th century, the San Diego Symphony lost several complete seasons while languishing in bankruptcy.
 With significant generous underwriting from Irwin and Joan Jacobs and the subsequent hiring of Ling as Music Director, the orchestra has made a significant cultural comeback, and this Mahler Fifth Symphony performance may be read as a signpost in its resurrected life.

 Over the last five seasons, Ling has included a major Mahler work each fall, a statement of the orchestra’s muscle and maturity.
 Like last week’s traversal of the Brahms Fourth Symphony, this Mahler V affirmed the orchestra’s confident grasp of complex textures and its composure in more reflective moods.
-Because the winds still rule stage, mighty climaxes show the players’ best hand, but the strings have made definite positive strides.
+Because the winds still rule stage, mighty climaxes show the players’ best hand, but the strings have made definite positive strides. [box] Ling has included a major Mahler work each fall, a statement of the orchestra’s muscle and maturity. [/box]

 The Fifth began murkily—what should have been mysteriously anticipatory sounded merely tentative—but once the funeral march commenced, everything came into focus.
 Ling worked diligently over the stormy second movement, prodding heady climaxes but allowing the light to radiate in quiet moments.
 The cello section stood out in this movement and in the lush Adagietto for sensitive, soulful thematic offerings.